 - 100% child safety seat use for children 5 and under would have saved 323 lives in 2008

 It is commonly accepted that children are safest when restrained properly and ride in the backseat of a car.
 The NHTSA recommends that all children under the age of 12 be seated in the rear seat, with the proper restraint.

 - In a study at the MCP/Hahnemann University Hospital showed that backseat riders are more prone to brain injuries than front seat riders.
-The same study showed backseat riders had twice as many orthopedic injuries
+The same study showed backseat riders had twice as many orthopedic injuries.

-In a study of injuries in children years 0-7 involved in car accidents, the Department of Transportation showed that the most common injury was to the head.
+In a study of injuries involving children years 0-7 in car accidents, the Department of Transportation revealed that the most common injury occurred to the head.
 The younger the child, the higher the percentage of head injuries, with 70% having head injuries as infants and only 39% for ages 4-7.
-Other common injuries were:

 - Lower extremities

-The prevalence of head or brain injuries is especially concerning as children may have long-term affects from traumatic brain injuries.
-Some neurological issues resulting from a brain injury may not appear until years after the car accident and can permanently alter a child’s life.Children Car Accident Attorneys in Chicago, IL
+The prevalence of head or brain injuries is especially concerning as children may have long-term effects from traumatic brain injuries.
+Some neurological issues resulting from a brain injury may not appear until years after the car accident that can permanently alter a child’s life.

 Resources for child car safety: